A Causal Framework for Aligning Image Quality Metrics and Deep Neural Network Robustness: Abstract

 \section{Abstract}

-Image quality plays an important role in the performance of deep neural networks (DNNs) and DNNs have been widely shown to exhibit sensitivity to changes in imaging conditions.
-Large-scale datasets often contain images under a wide range of conditions prompting a need to quantify and understand their underlying quality distribution in order to better characterize DNN performance and robustness.
-Aligning the sensitivities of image quality metrics and DNNs ensures that estimates of quality can act as proxies for image/dataset difficulty independent of the task models trained/evaluated on the data.
-Conventional image quality assessment (IQA) seeks to measure and align quality relative to human perceptual judgments, but here we seek a quality measure that is not only sensitive to imaging conditions but also well-aligned with DNN sensitivities.
+Image quality plays an important role in the performance of deep neural networks (DNNs) that have been widely shown to exhibit sensitivity to changes in imaging conditions.
+Conventional image quality assessment (IQA) seeks to measure and align quality relative to human perceptual judgments, but we often need a metric that is not only sensitive to imaging conditions but also well-aligned with DNN sensitivities.
 We first ask whether conventional IQA metrics are also informative of DNN performance.
-In order to answer this question, we reframe IQA from a causal perspective and examine conditions under which quality metrics are predictive of DNN performance.
-We show theoretically and empirically that current IQA metrics are weak predictors of DNN performance in the context of classification.
-We then use our causal framework to provide an alternative formulation and a new image quality metric that is more strongly correlated with DNN performance and can act as a prior on performance without training new task models.
-Our approach provides a means to directly estimate the quality distribution of large-scale image datasets towards characterizing the relationship between dataset composition and DNN performance.
+We show theoretically and empirically that conventional IQA metrics are weak predictors of DNN performance for image classification.
+Using our causal framework, we then develop metrics that exhibit strong correlation with DNN performance, thus enabling us to effectively estimate the quality distribution of large image datasets relative to targeted vision tasks.